OsramAutomotive/test-analysis/README.md

 ## **Errors**

-If any errors occur while running the program they will be printed to the terminal window.
+Any errors that occur while running the program will be printed to the terminal window.
 Most errors are handled and a user feedback message describing the problem will be displayed.

 ## **Real Time Mode**